Recruitment and Hiring

 For which positions and offices is Dalberg currently hiring?

-Our hiring focus changes frequently, based on our offices’ needs.
-All of our current open positions are listed on the “Current Opportunities” page of our website.
-This page is updated as new positions open, so we encourage you to check frequently.
+Our hiring focus changes frequently, based on the needs of our businesses and offices.
+All of our current open positions are listed on the “Job Openings” page of our website and posted on our LinkedIn page.
+These pages are updated as new positions open, so we encourage you to check frequently.

-If the listed positions do not match your background or location preference, you can apply through the General Application link on our “Current Opportunities” page.
-Applying to the General Application saves your CV and details in our database, but not into an active recruiting process.
+If the listed positions do not match your background or location preference, you can apply through the General Application link on our “Current Openings” page.
+Applying through this process adds your CV and details to the our databases, but not into an active recruiting process.
 You should continue to monitor our website and update your application if you see an active position that is of interest and fits your background and location preferences.

 For most positions, recruiting takes place on an annual basis.
-Open positions will always be listed on the “Current Opportunities” page of our website, which is updated as new positions open.
-Recruiting for undergraduate seniors begins in August, with a start date for the following year.
-Recruiting for first-year graduate level (e.g., MBA, MPA) summer consultants begins in December.
+Open positions will always be listed on the “Current Openings” page of our website, which is updated as new positions open.
+Recruiting for undergraduate level analysts begins in August, with a start date for the following year.
+Recruiting for first-year graduate level (e.g., MBA, MPA) consultants begins in December.
 Please check our website around these times for additional information on the application process and deadlines.

 While there is not one profile or characteristic that defines an ideal candidate, there are a number of characteristics that we typically see in successful candidates:

 - Professional services experience with a top management consulting firm

 - Experience living, studying, or working in a developing country

 - Analytical and quantitative coursework or experience